-Possible circumstances Starting Point a.
-In respect of a privately paying or commercial client a.
-Medium level fine, b.
-In respect of a client who is publicly funded b.
-High level fine or short suspension Knowingly charging for work/hours not completed.
-Medium suspension to disbarment / revocation of licence or authorisation to practise Aggravating factors Mitigating factors Significant amount of overcharging Particularly vulnerable client Pattern of repeated behaviour Public Access client Overcharged fee repaid voluntarily Genuine mistake
+Possible circumstances Starting point a.
+In respect of a privately paying or commercial client Medium level fine, b.
+In respect of a client who is publicly funded High level fine or short suspension с.
+Knowingly charging for work/hours not completed.
+Medium suspension to disbarment / revocation of licence or authorisation to practise Aggr avating factors Mitigating factors • Significant amount of overcharging Overcharged fee repaid voluntarily • Particularly vulnerable client Genuine mistake • Pattern of repeated behaviour • Public Access client